rodrigobarnes/instapaper2pdf/README.md

 ## Introduction

-This is a simple single script to read some recent articles from [Instapaper](https://www.instapaper.com) and convert them into a reasonably structured ad layed out PDF for use in a [Remarkable](https://remarkable.com/) device (or similar)
+This is a simple single script to read some recent articles from [Instapaper](https://www.instapaper.com) and convert them into a reasonably structured and layed out PDF for use in a [Remarkable](https://remarkable.com/) device (or similar)

 It should be possible to bypass instapaper and just have a list of URLs but the text cleaning Instapaper does is nice plus the target workflow is: